MTKruto/mtkruto.github.io/src/introduction.md

 ## Things to Consider

+- The Telegram API requires its clients to maintain a database even if it is used for a bot account, but the Bot API does not.
 - You can’t interact with the Telegram API using webhooks.
 You have to maintain a connection with Telegram servers.
+- You can’t use both the Bot API and the Telegram API at once for the same bot.

 <!-- TODO: compare with TDLib -->